-Valacyclovir is an antiviral medication that’s designed to treat HSV (herpes simplex virus) and VZV (varicella-zoster virus, more commonly known as chickenpox) infections.
+Valacyclovir is an antiviral medication that’s designed to manage HSV (herpes simplex virus) and VZV (varicella-zoster virus, more commonly known as chickenpox) infections.

 The drug works by slowing down the growth of herpes, making it easier for the body to control the infection.
 Valacyclovir itself is a prodrug (meaning it converts into another substance in the body), that converts into acyclovir after it passes through the liver.

 Compared to acyclovir, which is also used as an antiviral herpes medication, valacyclovir has a far higher level of bioavailability, meaning more of the drug will make it into your body than other herpes drugs that are broken down by the liver.